wp-plugins/wp-sanitize-file-name-plus/readme.txt

 == Description ==

 Empty spaces and special characters can create some problems.

+= Feature =
-This plugin remove latin special characters used in file name.
+* Remove latin special characters used in file name.

 == Installation ==